hr0nix/ml-notes/dangers-of-l2-loss.md

 ## The problem
 What loss function is your first choice when you need to solve a regression problem?
 I guess it's L2.
 That's what we are taught in intro ML courses.
-However, as I've discovered during my ML engineer career, a lot of engineers in this area don't fully appreciate the implicit assumptions they make when they use L2, which sometimes leads to gross misinterpretation of the modelling results.
+However, as I've discovered during my ML engineer career, a lot of ML practicioners don't fully appreciate the implicit assumptions they make when they use L2, which sometimes leads to gross misinterpretation of the modelling results.
 I'm guilty of that myself.
 So in this note I'll try to summarize what one should be aware of when using L2 or any other unimodal regression loss.